๐Ÿ“ž (833) 339-6803 โ€” CSIA Certified Chimney Cleaning

 Create an Emergency Plan

 Have a fire extinguisher rated for Class A fires within reach of the fireplace.
 Ensure all family members know how to use it.
 Review your home’s fire escape plan and practice it.
 Keep the local fire department’s non-emergency number accessible.
 Know where your gas shutoff is if you have a gas fireplace.
 These preparations take minutes but could save lives.
+We recommend checking out Electrical service in Los Angeles County, California for additional electrical needs.

 Frequently Asked Questions